Kennedy Wild Bird Food Guide to the Goldcrest

-The goldcrest is one of the UK’s smallest birds, along with the firecrest.
+The Goldcrest is one of the UK’s smallest birds, along with the Firecrest.
 However, for such a small creature, there are lots of interesting facts about this yellow and green bird!
-Discover all there is to know about the goldcrest in our bird guide.
+Discover all there is to know about the this bird in our bird guide.

-A juvenile goldcrest is very similar in appearance without the yellow/orange stripe on its head.
+A juvenile is very similar in appearance without the yellow/orange stripe on its head.

 The goldcrest’s habitat